SubjectsSubjects(version: 978)

 Requirements to the exam -

-A credit is awarded for 33 points or more out of the maximum 48.
-There is no mid-term test, and a satisfactory completion of items 3 and 4 serves in lieu of an end-of-semester test.
-"Re-sits" are accordingly not possible, but in bordeline cases - i.e. for those with 30 points or more and a valid reason for not achieving sufficiently many points, e.g. unavoidable absence from classes due to illness - an oral exam may be offered in the examination period to establish if a credit is to be awarded.
+The course is Pass/Fail.
+Credit for the course will be awarded on the basis of the following components.
+All of the components are compulsory, and all tasks must be fulfilled before the examination period starts.
+The pass level is 70 points or more out of a maximum of 100.
+There is no mid-term test, and satisfactory completion of all the items serves in lieu of an end-of-semester test.
+"Re-sits" are therefore not possible, but in borderline cases – for those with 67 points or more and a valid reason for not achieving sufficient points, e.g. unavoidable absence from classes due to documented illness – an oral exam may be offered in the examination period to establish if credit is to be awarded.

 Syllabus -